sonamtmg96/SimpleEnrichment/README.md

 ## Assessment Requirements

-1. Make '''Configuration''' class singleton.
-The Configuration class will read your configuration file that is in this case by default '''reference.conf''' and instantiates the variables.
+1. Make **Configuration** class singleton.
+The Configuration class will read your configuration file that is in this case by default **reference.conf** and instantiates the variables.
-2. Implement '''FileReaderParse''' interface for two different file types: JSON and CSV.
-Check out '''subscriber.json''' and '''subscriber.csv''' for the format of each line.
-Each line is an input to the parseSubscriber method of '''FileReaderParser''' and converts it to an instance of '''Subscriber'''.
+2. Implement **FileReaderParse** interface for two different file types: JSON and CSV.
+Check out **subscriber.json** and **subscriber.csv** for the format of each line.
+Each line is an input to the parseSubscriber method of **FileReaderParser** and converts it to an instance of **Subscriber**.
-3. A Strategy pattern is implemented for '''InputSource''' class that you can inject any implementation of '''FileReaderParser'''.
-Complete the assessment by applying Factory pattern to instantiate a '''FileReaderParser''' based on value of "type" given in the Configuration class.
+3. A Strategy pattern is implemented for **InputSource** class that you can inject any implementation of **FileReaderParser**.
+Complete the assessment by applying Factory pattern to instantiate a **FileReaderParser** based on value of "type" given in the Configuration class.